 - Gel or water-based textures

-- Oil-free and non-comedogenic formulas
+- Oil-free and formulas that won’t feel heavy

 - Mattifying finishes